 - Transfer GE Requirements (CSU GE and IGETC)

 - Guaranteed Admission (UC TAG and other programs)

 - Transfer Credit Guides (Unofficial Course/Credit Equivalencies)

-Students planning to transfer to a four-year college or university are encouraged to consult with a DAC counselor or academic adviser to develop an educational plan.
+Students planning to transfer from DAC to a four-year college or university are encouraged to consult with a DAC counselor or academic adviser to develop an educational plan for transfer.

-Transfer advising services are available in the Transfer Center, Counseling and Advising Center, and through counselors and academic advisers in specialized student programs and services such as EOPS, Disability Support Services, or Learning Communities.
+Transfer advising services are available through the Transfer Center, Counseling and Advising Center or through counselors or academic advisers in specialized DAC programs and student services.
+For more information, visit the DAC Our Counselors page.